I love books, and what’s better than books about Scotland?

 Books helped me to fall even more in love with Scotland, and kept me adding to my bucket list!

-If you’re dreaming of Scotland and looking for books to read before going to Scotland, I’ve compiled a list of 22 books that I have read, or are patiently waiting on my bookshelf.
+If you’re planning a trip to Scotland and looking for books to read before visiting, I’ve compiled a list of 22 books that I have read, or are patiently waiting on my bookshelf.

 Read on to discover my favourite books about Scotland I know you’ll love!

 1. Witch Light by Susan Fletcher